This feature is available in all editions.

 An Issue is a system asset used to highlight items that require project-wide visibility.
 Issues can be represent anything that is impeding or might impede the project team's delivery.

 The expected amount of Detail Estimate that can be taken on and completed within the sprint.

 Literally, a "card view".
 Kanban is a practice used in a Lean environment that eschews iterations and, instead, focuses on optimizing the amount of current work in process to maximize the team's throughput.

 A major dimension used to segment items on a roadmap.

 System drop-down list menu names.
 See List Type Administration.

 System drop-down list menu types.
 See List Type Administration.

 System drop-down list box values.
 See List Type Administration.

-A member represents a person/user who has been set up with a VersionOne login account.
+A member represents a user with a Digital.ai Agility login account.
 See Member Administration for more information.